Sydney Kings

 The Sydney Kings are an Australian men's professional basketball team competing in the National Basketball League (NBL).
-The team is based in Sydney, New South Wales, and play their home games at Qudos Bank Arena in Sydney Olympic Park.
-The Kings were formed from a merger between the West Sydney Westars and the Sydney Supersonics in October 1987.
-The Kings have won five NBL championships in 2003, 2004, 2005, 2022 and 2023.
-They were the first team to win three consecutive championships in the NBL and currently sit third behind Melbourne United (six) and the Perth Wildcats (ten) for championships won.
+The team is based in Sydney, New South Wales, and play their home games at Afterpay Arena in Sydney Olympic Park.
+The Kings were formed from a merger between the West Sydney Westars and the Sydney SuperSonics in October 1987.
+The Kings have won six NBL championships in 2003, 2004, 2005, 2022, 2023 and 2026.
+They were the first team to win three consecutive championships in the NBL and currently sit tied for second with Melbourne United (six) and behind the Perth Wildcats (ten) for championships won.

 History

 1988–2002: First 15 years

 The Kings were formed from a merger between the West Sydney Westars and the Sydney Supersonics in October 1987.
 The team adopted the purple-and-gold colours traditionally linked with the most winning team in the NBA during the 1980s, the Los Angeles Lakers.

 Before the merger, no Sydney-based teams had ever made the final four in NBL competition.
 That changed in 1989, when the Kings finished fifth with a 15–9 record and advanced to the semi-finals with a 2–1 win over the Melbourne Tigers.
 After splitting their first two games in the semi-finals, the Kings were humiliated by the Canberra Cannons 142–82 in the series-deciding third game.

 Sydney made the playoffs in 1990, losing in the first round to the Brisbane Bullets.
 In 1992, led by imports Dwayne McClain (who was named to the All-NBL First Team) and Ken McClary (ranked 5th in the league in rebounds), the Kings finished second on the ladder.
 This time they advanced to the semi-finals and were beaten by the Tigers, who would eventually lose to the South East Melbourne Magic in the championship series.

 Over the next few years the Kings, despite the rich pockets of private owner Mike Wrublewski, earned a reputation for being chronic under-achievers.
 The team featured high-profile players like Leon Trimmingham, Mario Donaldson, Dean Uthoff and Phil Smyth during the mid-90s but they failed to make the playoffs in 1993 or 1995, and were eliminated in the first round in 1994 and 1996.
 The team soon received the nickname of 'The Violet Crumbles', a popular chocolate bar sold in a purple wrapper; the joke being that the team was wrapped in purple and shattered under pressure.
 'The Cardiac Kids' was another tag, for the team's frequency in getting involved in close, thrilling games.

 After their 1996 elimination, the Kings would not make the NBL playoffs again until 2001, when they made it to the first round before being eliminated by the Townsville Crocodiles.
 Australian Olympic team guard Shane Heal was recruited to lead the team, and he finished second in the league in scoring average, behind Olympic teammate Andrew Gaze.
 Heal finished third in scoring average in the 2001–02 season, but the Kings again failed to make the playoffs.